Nimrodda/WizarDroid/README.md

 Overview
 --------

 WizarDroid is a lightweight Android library, developed by CodePond.org, that addresses a feature that Android is surprisingly missing, Wizards.
-It is built on top of Android's Fragments, using FragmentManager to dynamically change the view.
-Implementation is done mainly by extending __WizardFragment__ class.
+It is built on top of Android's ViewPager to enable slide animation and touch functionality.
+Implementation is done mainly by extending __BasicWizardLayout__ class.

 Key advantages:

+* Built-in basic wizard layout with paging and slide animation
+* Wizard context for persisting data in the wizard
 * Compatible with other libraries such as [ActionBarSherlock](http://actionbarsherlock.com/)
 * Support for nested fragments
 * Wizard's flow is defined in one place and can be maintained easily
-* Step context is persistent and passed between steps automatically using reflection
 * Simple API for controlling wizard's flow in runtime